Brian Tejada is a gay male following news, politics, and entertainment.

-Pulse nightclub survivor, Luis Javier Ruiz, the latest ex-gay poster boy, brought new attention to the ex-gay movement.
-Ruiz claims homosexuals can cease being homosexual by embracing Christ.
+Pulse nightclub survivor Luis Javier Ruiz, an ex-gay poster boy, brought new attention to the ex-gay movement.
+Ruiz claimed that homosexuals could cease being homosexual by embracing Christ.
 He believes his innate lust for men can be prayed away.
-Ruiz claims he's not undergone conversion therapy, a quack science embraced by the Christian right to undo evolution.
+Ruiz claimed he had not undergone conversion therapy, a quack science embraced by the Christian right to undo evolution.

 Exodus International, the defunct leader in ex-gay conversions, closed its doors in 2013.
 The cold war against ex-gay factions ended.
 Until 2012, the organization claimed homosexuality could be overcome by therapy and prayer.
 The group's president, Alan Chambers, issued an apology for the harm his organization had caused the gay community over the 37 years of its existence.
 The days of telling gay men and women they don't belong had ended.

-My bookish teens and early twenties gave way to a social life.
+My bookish teens and early 20s gave way to social life.
 I met other gay men when I first visited gay bars.
-We weren't on the same page either politically or intellectually.
+We weren't on the same page, either politically or intellectually.
 Politics was a non-starter.
-Discussions were about music, clothes, other people, sex.
+Discussions were about music, clothes, other people, and sex.
 I wanted to discuss the news and gay issues.
 Dating wasn't easy.
-Gay men have a reputation of being difficult with each other.
+Gay men have a reputation for being difficult with each other.
 If you're not self-confident, you'd better fake it.
 Men dating other men could be harsh.
 I understood why some would try to forget the gay world.

 Cathedral of Hope and other gay-affirming churches offered volunteer opportunities to help the less fortunate.
 I considered joining a prayer group they offered.
 I soon felt less attached to the bar scene.
 I could be gay and meet other like-minded people who shared my faith in God.
 I felt complete and happy as a single man, overcoming the idea that I must have a boyfriend.
 Being free of this need was a tremendous weight lifted off of me.

 Like all good things, my church attendance dwindled.
-I remained socially awkward and the bars and drinking came easy.
-I was single until almost 30 and regularly hunting for sex.
+I remained socially awkward, and the bars and drinking came easy.
+I was single until almost 30 and regularly hunted for sex.
 That made me vulnerable.
 My spiritual and social weakness attracted broken individuals.
 Sitting in a bar by yourself, even the most broken person can approach you.
-One night, a young man started talking about not wanting to gay anymore.
+One night, a young man started talking about not wanting to be gay anymore.

 I later met other gay men with similar stories, indifferent that they'd chosen a gay bar to vomit their confessions.
-Common sense said that if you met someone and wanted to make a new friend or love interest, you should start by making a good first impression.
+Common sense says that if you meet someone and want to make a new friend or love interest, you should start by making a good first impression.
 These individuals seemed both clueless and completely self-absorbed.
-My impression of these young men, who now wanted to not be gay, was that they didn't want to help themselves.
-That they were only looking for affirmation of their negative outlook and could drag you down with them.
+My impression of these young men, who now wanted not to be gay, was that they didn't want to help themselves and that they were only looking for affirmation of their negative outlook and could drag you down with them.

 © 2018 Brian Tejada